 Graduating from your US university goes beyond the university name at the top of your transcript or getting together for a tailgating event.
-Joining your alumni network and being active with fellow graduates is about connection — a connection that lasts long after you toss your graduation cap in the air and move out of the dorms.
+Joining your alumni association and being active with fellow graduates is about connection — a connection that lasts long after you toss your graduation cap in the air and move out of the dorms.

 Once you graduate from university, you and your classmates will move away, perhaps even across the globe.
 You will get jobs, maybe even get married and have kids.
 Your life will change and move forward, but your college days will always have the feel of a home base.
-Being active in your alumni network and maintaining that connection to campus means that you speak a common language and always will be part of your university family.
+Being active in your alumni association and maintaining that connection to campus means that you speak a common language and always will be part of your university family.

-What Is an Alumni Network?
+What Is an Alumni Association?

 You will see several related terms on the internet, so let’s first look at some definitions: